JesseBausell/acsPROCESS_SEABASS/README.md

     b.
 User selects a reference point on this plot by entering the index of the desired point into the command window.***
     c.
 User is asked to confirm his/her selection on command window with y/n keys.
 If user rejects his/her selection, he/she will be           prompted to try again.

-*** User-selected reference point (step 6b) can be used to synchroize ac-s cast with other instruments (provided they were deployed simultaneoulsy as a single unit).
-I recommend chosing the point at which ac-s is on the sea surface immediately before its first descent, as this point can be easily referenced for other instruments, regardless of differences in their sampling frequency.
-Matlab's data cursor (see figure toolbar) can assist user in determining the index of his/her desired point.
+*** User-selected reference point (step 6b) can be used later on to synchroize ac-s and hs6 casts (provided they were deployed simultaneoulsy as a single unit).
+When selectign a reference point on ac-s "time series", choose a conspicuous point that could be easily located on the corresponding hs6 time series.
+For example, directly following an ascent to the sea surface from depth, or directly prior to a descent.
+Matlab's data cursor (see figure toolbar) can assist in determining the index of a desired point.

 Filling out metadata_HeaderFile_acs.txt:
 acsPROCESS_SEABASS relies on metadata_HeaderFile_acs.txt to process ac-s data.
 All information (excluding pure-water MAT files) should be included in this header.
 A header template (metadata_HeaderFile_acs.txt) indicating important fields is provided in GitHub acsPROCESS_SEABASS repository.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
 Below are fields contained in metadata_HeaderFile_acs.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).